yashmanne/an_analysis_of_nothing/doc/Component_Specification.md

 ### Recommender Utility Tools
 Contains a class to create and store all recommendation features for content-based recommendation upon user input on the Recommender Webpage (below).
-The feature generator uses dialogue, key words, sumamries, ratings, sentiment, and the number of lines per character to generate encodings using a sentence transformer model for each Seinfeld episode.
+The feature generator uses dialogue, key words, summaries, ratings, sentiment, and the number of lines per character to generate encodings using a sentence transformer model for each Seinfeld episode.
 These are then used to recommend similar episodes via cosine similarity.

 - Inputs: Cleaned episode metadata and script data from Data Manager
 - Outputs: DataFrame of recommended episodes ranked by similarity.